 Some filings appear only when you need them, but forgetting to budget can throw off your timeline.
 Name reservation costs $20 and holds your chosen name for 60 days, which is useful when you're finalizing funding but don't want competitors grabbing your brand.

 Running different product lines under separate names requires a DBA, officially a "Certificate of Assumed Name."
-Filing costs $25 plus $10 for each county where you'll operate.
-If your existing out-of-state LLC is expanding into New York, foreign registration costs $225.
+Filing costs $25 according to the NY DOS fee schedule.
+If your existing out-of-state LLC is expanding into New York, foreign registration costs $250 in state filing fees, and foreign LLCs are subject to the same publication requirement as domestic LLCs under NY LLC Law §802.
 Lenders or partners may ask for a Certificate of Good Standing, which New York provides for $25.

 After filing your paperwork, the expenses continue.
 You need to budget for several recurring obligations that keep your New York LLC compliant.
 Miss any of these and you'll face late fees, lose your ability to enter contracts, or see your company labeled inactive by the state.